iulian-rusu/mregex/README.md

-# Constexpr Regex in C++
+# Constexpr Context in C++

 ## Summary
 This is a minimalist `constexpr` implementation of a regular expression library using template metaprogramming in C++20.
 The implementation relies heavily on the declarative behavior of templates in C++ and uses functional techniques to implement the parser and generate the abstract syntax tree from an input string.

 ## Features